phoenixframework/phoenix/D_controllers.md

 The `render/3` function will derive the name of a template to render from the name of the view it is called from and the basename we pass in.
 The view must have the same root name as the controller for this to work properly.
 In this case, that would be `/web/templates/hello/show.html.eex`. `render/3` will also pass the value which the show action received for messenger from the params hash into the template for interpolation.

-There is also a shortcut for rendering which uses a plug for the render function.
-Here is how it's done.
+There is also a shortcut for rendering which uses a plug for rendering.
+Here's how.

 The first thing we need to do is to add a `plug :render` line to our controller.